gohryt/dotdeploy/README.md

 ## To run
-Place ```.deploy``` file to your working folder or pass deploy-file name as argument.
+Place ```.deploy``` file To your working folder or pass deploy-file name as argument.
 Deploy file should looks like below and filled with commands from Commands section:
 ```
 {
   "folder": "update",